roman-tatarenko/os-work-settings/for-mac/docs/pyenv.md

-**Attention!** The installation of the 'pyenv' package is performed automatically in the 'shell-configuration.sh' script.
-**So**, proceed directly to the section "Installing a Python Version".

 # Installing Python using the "pyenv" package

 To conveniently manage Python versions, it is recommended to use the **"pyenv"** package.